Last Updated December, 2017.

-With a few notable exceptions (lawyers and actors playing lawyers, mainly), a 21st-century businessman doesn’t have to wear a suit to conduct business.
-That means he doesn’t doesn’t necessarily have to carry a briefcase.
-With comfort and functionality as priorities, lots of guys now use backpacks for their everyday commute — just throw it over the shoulders and you’re hands-free for a coffee, a handshake or holding on while the bus creeps forward.
-These are our favorite backpacks.
-They cover the spectrum of possible uses, so whether you’re looking for a simple vessel for getting from A to B with the day’s goods or you plan to hump in to a remote office in the jungle, these backpacks are up for the task.
+With a few notable exceptions (lawyers and actors playing lawyers, mainly), a 21st-century businessperson doesn’t have to wear a suit to conduct business.
+That means you don’t necessarily have to carry a briefcase.
+With comfort and functionality as priorities, lots of people now use backpacks for their everyday commute — just throw it over the shoulders and you’re hands-free for a coffee, a handshake or holding on while the bus creeps forward.
+The backpacks below cover the spectrum of possible uses, so whether you’re looking for a simple vessel for getting from A to B with the day’s goods or you plan to hump in to a remote office in the jungle, these backpacks are up for the task.

 $100 and Under

 JanSport Right Pack Backpack